 The Department of Sociology, Anthropology, and Social Work is proud to sponsor a chapter of the Alpha Kappa Delta society, the International Honor Society in Sociology.
 Inductees must be junior year students who are officially declared sociology majors.
-Each year, Dr. Leslie Picca, the department's AKD chapter representative, notifies eligible majors and invites them to join AKD.
+Each year, Dr. Ruth Thompson-MIller, the department's AKD chapter representative, notifies eligible majors and invites them to join AKD.
 The department inducts those majors who accept this honor at the annual ceremony in the spring as part of a program that includes the Annual Stanley L. Saxton Address.

 The History of Alpha Kappa Delta

 In 1920, University of Southern California sociologist, Dr. Emory S. Bogardus, founded Alpha Kappa Delta for the purposes of stimulating scholarship and promoting the scientific study of society.
 Bogardus' impetus in establishing this organization was to provide a forum for student and faculty interchange.
 His endeavor paved the way for what has become an international organization dedicated to promoting, facilitating, and recognizing academic scholarship.